Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Introduction

 Galaxy mergers are one of the main avenues for galaxies to evolve from clumpy, high-redshift galaxies into the organized structures we see in the local universe, both with large morphological changes due to major mergers and building stellar mass through minor mergers \citep[e.g.][]{toomre_galactic_1972, mihos_gasdynamics_1996, buitrago_early-type_2013, martin_role_2018}.
 Identifying their role in galaxy evolution is a key task for observational astronomy, especially in the era of high redshift science with \jwst~\citep{jwst}, and large astronomical surveys and telescopes such as the Vera C. Rubin Observatory's (Rubin) Legacy Survey of Space and Time~\citep[LSST;][]{ivezic_lsst_2019}, Nancy Grace Roman Space Telescope~\citep[\nancy{};][]{roman}, and \Euclid{}~\citep{euclid}.

-Though mergers are an influential process in galaxy structures, they can prove tricky to identify.
+Though the merging process influences galaxy structure, mergers can prove tricky to identify.
 A galaxy merger can take hundreds of Myr to a few Gyr, depending on factors such as mass ratio and orbital parameters \citep{lotz_galaxy_2008}.
 Merger stage can also complicate merger identification, as the galaxies do not experience each stage for an equal amount of time, and thus some stages are more common than others.
 There is a range of morphologies associated with each merger stage, and thus the method used influences which mergers are found and which are missed, as certain methods are more sensitive to certain morphologies \citep{lotz_galaxy_2008}.

 Mergers experiencing their first pass (early stage) are easier to identify than mergers experiencing the coalescence of the nuclei (late stage).
-The human eye is historically trustworthy at identifying low-redshift, early-stage mergers, especially when multiple people visually inspect each image (e.g., \citealt{darg_galaxy_2010}).
-Visual (i.e., "by-eye", performed by scientists) classification efforts have enabled huge amounts of science on the role of mergers, but they have some drawbacks.
-First, it requires many human hours.
+The human eye is historically trustworthy at identifying low-redshift, early stage mergers, especially when multiple people visually inspect each image (e.g., \citealt{darg_galaxy_2010}).
+Visual (i.e., ``by-eye", performed by scientists) classification efforts have enabled huge amounts of science on the role of mergers, but they have some drawbacks.
+First, they require many human hours.
 Some of this has been outsourced to citizen scientists with projects like Galaxy Zoo \citep{lintott_galaxy_2008}.
-A method that does not require large groups of people spending hours of their time to classify galaxies is more desirable.
 Second, the human eye may struggle to capture a range of galaxy mergers.
-Visual classification studies are biased to early-stage, major (merger mass ratio $\mu \geq 1:4$) mergers, due to these systems having obvious morphological disturbances and/or signatures of multiple galaxies, such as two stellar bulges.
-Late-stage, minor mergers (mass ratio $\mu <1:4$) may be missed since they can be mistaken for isolated galaxies, not highly disturbed, or even just visually overlapping galaxies.
+Visual classification studies are biased to early stage, major (merger mass ratio $q\geq 1:4$) mergers, due to these systems having obvious morphological disturbances and/or signatures of multiple galaxies, such as two stellar bulges.
+Late stage, minor mergers (mass ratio $q<1:4$) may be missed since they can be mistaken for isolated galaxies, not highly disturbed, or even just visually overlapping galaxies. \textbf{Third, visual classification catalogs inherently lack reproducibility, as individual observers may prioritize different morphological features.}